-Coming into today, shares of the oil and gas company had gained 2.79% in the past month.
-In that same time, the Oils-Energy sector gained 2.32%, while the S&P 500 gained 2.35%.
+Coming into today, shares of the oil and gas company had lost 2.74% in the past month.
+In that same time, the Oils-Energy sector gained 1.63%, while the S&P 500 gained 2.48%.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.19 per share and revenue of $253.65 billion.
-These totals would mark changes of -16.05% and -16.49%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.90 per share and revenue of $282.29 billion, which would represent changes of -23.68% and -7.06%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for BP.
+Any recent changes to analyst estimates for BP should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.31% higher.
-BP currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 2.03% lower.
+BP is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, BP is currently trading at a Forward P/E ratio of 13.74.
-This represents a premium compared to its industry's average Forward P/E of 12.16.
+In terms of valuation, BP is currently trading at a Forward P/E ratio of 12.96.
+This represents a discount compared to its industry's average Forward P/E of 13.21.

-It is also worth noting that BP currently has a PEG ratio of 1.94.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Oil and Gas - Integrated - International industry currently had an average PEG ratio of 1.4 as of yesterday's close.
+It is also worth noting that BP currently has a PEG ratio of 1.36.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Oil and Gas - Integrated - International stocks are, on average, holding a PEG ratio of 1.81 based on yesterday's closing prices.

 The Oil and Gas - Integrated - International industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 93, putting it in the top 37% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 154, which puts it in the bottom 40% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.